pateljanvi29/Todo-devops/README.md

 3. You can enable automatic deploys on Render by connecting the repo.

 See `render.yaml` for an example manifest.

+## Auto-deploy with GitHub Actions + Render

+This repository includes a GitHub Actions workflow that can automatically build and trigger deploys on Render whenever you push to the `main` branch.

+What to configure in the GitHub repository settings (Settings → Secrets → Actions):

+- `RENDER_API_KEY` — a Render API key (create one in your Render account).
+- `RENDER_BACKEND_SERVICE_ID` — the Render service ID for the backend web service.
+- `RENDER_FRONTEND_SERVICE_ID` — the Render service ID for the frontend static site.

+How it works:

+1. The workflow runs on `push` to `main`.
+2. It installs dependencies and builds the frontend.
+3. It triggers a deploy on Render for the backend and frontend by calling the Render Deploy API (so Render pulls the latest commit and runs its build/start commands).

+How to get the Render service IDs:

+- After creating services on Render (or linking the repo), open the service's dashboard and note the service ID from the URL or API settings.
+You can also use the Render API to list services.

+Verify:

+- Push any change to `main`.
+The workflow `Auto Deploy to Render` (in `.github/workflows/auto-deploy.yml`) should run and show the API calls to Render in the `Trigger Render deploys` job.

+Notes and assumptions:

+- This workflow assumes you want Render to perform the actual builds/start (Render's `render.yaml` is present).
+The workflow triggers Render deploys via the Deploy API.
+- If you prefer, you can configure Render to enable automatic deploys directly (Render can auto-deploy on push without a GitHub Action).
+This Action is useful when you also want the repo to run a build/test step before asking Render to deploy.
 >>>>>>> 8b9829f (working project)